asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/Migrating-from-chan_sip-to-res_pjsip.md

----
+!!! note

-**Note:**  It is important to know that PJSIP syntax and configuration format is stricter than the older chan\_sip driver.
+    It is important to know that PJSIP syntax and configuration format is stricter than the older chan\_sip driver.
 When in doubt, try to follow the documentation exactly, avoid extra spaces or strange capitalization.
 Always check your logs for warnings or errors if you suspect something is wrong.

----
+[//]: # (end-note)

 Example Endpoint Configuration